Holiday Stamp Cookies

-I am a self-proclaimed cookie lover and while I don’t discriminate, and I have weakness for sugar cookies the most.
-This year old-school holiday stamp cookie (aka, sugar cookies) are #1 on my holiday baking list.
-July 9th is actually national sugar cookie day but I’m a bit perplexed by that.
-One would think any day in December would be more appropriate, considering the month long cookie countdown till Christmas that occurs each and every year.
+I am a self-proclaimed cookie lover and while I don’t discriminate, I have a weakness for sugar cookies the most.
+This year old-school holiday stamp cookies (aka, sugar cookies) are #1 on my holiday baking list.
+July 9th is actually National Sugar Cookie Day but I’m a bit perplexed by that.
+One would think any day in December would be more appropriate, considering the month-long cookie countdown till Christmas that occurs each and every year.

 Sugar Cookies in History

-A sugar cookie is a a simple cookie, with the main ingredients being sugar, flour, butter, eggs, vanilla and either baking powder or baking soda.
-Sugar cookies can be formed by hand, dropped, sliced, rolled and cut into shapes or stamped.
+A sugar cookie is a simple cookie, with the main ingredients being sugar, flour, butter, eggs, vanilla, and either baking powder or baking soda.
+Sugar cookies can be formed by hand, dropped, sliced, rolled, and cut into shapes or stamped.
 They are perhaps, the most versatile of all cookies out there.
 Most often, sugar cookies are decorated with additional sugar, icing, sprinkles, or a combination of these making them a welcome treat on just about any holiday.

 American-style sugar cookies have been around since the early 1700’s, and are traceable to German Protestant settlers in Pennsylvania.
 Settlers created round, crumbly, butter cookies from basic ingredients that were easily shapable.
 These simple, yet irresistible cookies became an instant hit and remained a vital part of Pennsylvania’s history.

 Historically, women in Scandinavian countries traditionally baked cookies for special occasions using carved stamps handed down from generation to generation of family bakers.
 It was customary to give decretive cakes and cookies to friends during the Christmas season, weddings, christenings, and other festive occasions.
 Some traditions never change.
 As a nod to history, the Nordiska Museum in Stockholm, Sweden has a collection of cookie stamps dating back to the 17th century in their permanent collection.